Immuno-Oncology Service Delivery: Capacity Management

 • Bringing in your wider MDT to provide a holistic and wide-reaching approach

-• Implications of a delivery and support approach for your IO service capacity
+• Implications of a delivery and support approach on your IO service capacity

 Interactive discussion: Improving capacity in your IO service